 The number of participants is limited to 25 people.
-Pre-registration (deadline 15 March 2020) is required during the online-registration for the whole Congress.
+Pre-registration (deadline TBC) is required during the online-registration for the whole Congress.

 During the tour we will visit pristine mires and wetland complexes, peat extraction as well as peatland restoration and reclamation areas while driving through the Baltic states of Lithuania, Latvia and Estonia.
 The tour will provide insight into different mire types in the Baltic states.
 Special attention will be given to the restoration efforts aiming to achieve favourable conservation status of different mire habitats.

 In Lithuania, the participants will be shown various restoration projects at Ramsar sites.
 First, the unique mires in the Nemunas Delta will be visited.
 Restoration using Sphagnum farming approach in the Aukštumala peatland will be presented, followed by an enjoyable Klasmann-Deilmann Šilutė’s train ride to the pristine part of the bog.